-For the year ended December 31, 2021 and the three months ended March 31, 2022 and 2021, our research and development expenses were 29%, 31%, and 21% of our revenue, respectively.
+For the year ended December 31, 2021 and the nine months ended September 30, 2022 and 2021, our research and development expenses were 29%, 34%, and 29% of our revenue, respectively.
 If we do not spend our research and development budget efficiently or effectively on compelling innovation and technologies, our business may be harmed.
 Moreover, research and development projects can be technically challenging and expensive.
 The nature of these research and development cycles may cause us to experience delays between the time we incur expenses associated with research and development and the time we are able to offer compelling products and generate revenue, if any, from such investment.
 Additionally, anticipated customer demand for a product or service we are developing could decrease after the development cycle has commenced, and we would nonetheless be unable to avoid substantial costs associated with the development of any such product or service.
-If we expend a significant amount of resources on research and development and our efforts do not lead to the successful introduction or improvement of products that are competitive in our current or future markets, it would materially adversely affect our business, financial condition, and results of operations.
+If we expend a significant amount of resources on research and development and our efforts do not lead to the successful introduction or improvement of products that are competitive in our current or future markets, our business, financial condition, and results of operations would be materially adversely affected.